What is Bluetooth?

 - RXD: Receive data serially (received data will be transmitted wirelessly by Bluetooth module).

-- State: It tells whether module is connected or not.
+- State: It tells whether the module is connected or not.

 HC-05 module Information

-- HC-05 has red LED which indicates connection status, whether the Bluetooth is connected or not.
-Before connecting to HC-05 module this red LED blinks continuously in a periodic manner.
+HC-05 has a red LED that indicates connection status, whether the Bluetooth is connected or not.
+Before connecting to the HC-05 module this red LED blinks continuously in a periodic manner.
 When it gets connected to any other Bluetooth device, its blinking slows down to two seconds.

 - This module works on 3.3 V. We can connect 5V supply voltage as well since the module has on board 5 to 3.3 V regulator.

-- As HC-05 Bluetooth module has 3.3 V level for RX/TX and microcontroller can detect 3.3 V level, so, no need to shift transmit level of HC-05 module.
-But we need to shift the transmit voltage level from microcontroller to RX of HC-05 module.
+As the HC-05 Bluetooth module has a 3.3 V level for RX/TX and the microcontroller can detect 3.3 V level, so, is no need to shift transmit level of the HC-05 module.
+But we need to shift the transmit voltage level from the microcontroller to the RX of the HC-05 module.

 Bluetooth communication between Devices

-Send data from Smartphone terminal to HC-05 Bluetooth module and see this data on PC serial terminal and vice versa.
+Send data from the Smartphone terminal to the HC-05 Bluetooth module and see this data on PC serial terminal and vice versa.

-To communicate smartphone with HC-05 Bluetooth module, smartphone requires Bluetooth terminal application for transmitting and receiving data.
-You can find Bluetooth terminal applications for android and windows in respective app. store.
+To communicate a smartphone with an HC-05 Bluetooth module, a smartphone requires a Bluetooth terminal application for transmitting and receiving data.
+You can find Bluetooth terminal applications for android and windows in the respective app. store.

-So, when we want to communicate through smartphone with HC-05 Bluetooth module, connect this HC-05 module to the PC via serial to USB converter.
+So, when we want to communicate through a smartphone with an HC-05 Bluetooth module, connect this HC-05 module to the PC via serial to USB converter.

-Before establishing communication between two Bluetooth devices, 1st we need to pair HC-05 module to smart phone for communication.
+Before establishing communication between two Bluetooth devices, 1st we need to pair the HC-05 module to a smartphone for communication.

 Pair HC-05 and smartphone:

-- Search for new Bluetooth device from your phone.
-You will find Bluetooth device with “HC-05” name.
+- Search for a new Bluetooth device from your phone.
+You will find a Bluetooth device with the “HC-05” name.

-- After pairing two Bluetooth devices, open terminal software (e.g. Teraterm, Realterm etc.) in PC, and select the port where we have connected USB to serial module.
-Also select default baud rate of 9600 bps.
+- After pairing two Bluetooth devices, open terminal software (e.g. Teraterm, Realterm, etc.) on PC, and select the port where we have connected USB to the serial module.
+Also, select the default baud rate of 9600 bps.

-It is simple to communicate, we just have to type in the Bluetooth terminal application of smart phone.
+It is simple to communicate, we just have to type in the Bluetooth terminal application of the smartphone.
 Characters will get sent wirelessly to Bluetooth module HC-05.
-HC-05 will automatically transmit it serially to the PC, which will appear on terminal.
-Same way we can send data from PC to smart phone.
+HC-05 will automatically transmit it serially to the PC, which will appear on the terminal.
+In the same way, we can send data from PC to smartphone.